-Regarding terms of D-theory they will include syntactic (colloquial) categories of Lingua (see Sec.
-9.2.6) plus a category of conditions defined in Sec.
-9.2.
+Terms of D-theory they will include all syntactic (colloquial) categories of Lingua (see Sec.
+9.2.6) plus an additional category of conditions (Sec.
+9.2).
 The latter express properties of states.
-Syntactically they include boolean expressions of Lingua but with McCarthy's connectives replaced by Kleene's connectives.
-There are, however, several conditions that are not available at the level of boolean expressions.
+Syntactically they include boolean expressions of Lingua where McCarthy's connectives are replaced by Kleene's connectives, plus some other "boolean-like" expressions that are not available at the level of programs.